aravind-sadharani/chandraveena/src/blog/r11-veena-vani-bhimpalasi/index.md

 **Solfas** - Dha Dha Dhin Ta | ThiTa Dha Dhin Ta | ThiTa KatTa | GaDhi GaNa |

-Sometimes, concerts are ended with what is called Tani Avartanam, where after the main rendition, the rhythm accompanist plays a solo.
-Here, after the completion of the Pallavi, Dhaval Mistry on Pakhawaj continues, and plays a solo exploring the rhythmic variations of Chautala.

 ## Credits
 ### Artists
 Chandraveena - S Balachander

 Vocals - Aparna Shastri

 Pakhawaj - Dhaval Mistry